Harshita-008/DocuMind/README.md

 OPENAI_LLM_MODEL=gpt-4o-mini
 ```

-`OPENAI_API_KEY` is optional if you want to rely on the local fallback model, but OpenAI generation gives better answer quality.
+`OPENAI_API_KEY` is optional if you want to rely on the local fallback model, but OpenAI generation generally gives better answer quality.

 ### 5. Start the backend